ratschlab/spladder/docs/source/file_formats.rst

     * **e2e4_conf**: number of spliced alignments spanning from left flanking to second exon
     * **e1e3_conf**: number of spliced alignments spanning from first to right flanking exon
     * **e3e4_conf**: number of spliced alignments spanning from second to right flanking exon

+**Validation Criteria**

+For each event type, SplAdder uses different empirical validation criteria to determine, whether the called event is valid in a given sample.
+The overview of that information is provided in the **verified** and **num_verified** fields in the HDF5 count file for each event type.
+This data also forms the basis for deciding on the list of **confirmed** events.
+An event is kept as confirmed, if each of the validation criteria is fulfilled in at least one sample.
+(This does not necessarily mean it is the same sample for different criteria, as the aggregated counts from **num_verified** are used for this decision.)
+The indices of all confirmed events are indicated in the **conf_idx** array of the HDF5 count file for each event type.

+Following, we provide a list of the validation criteria per event type:

+- **Multiple Exon Skip**
+    #. exon coordinates are valid (>= 0 && start < stop && non-overlapping) & skipped exon coverage >= FACTOR * mean(pre, after)
+    #. inclusion count first intron >= threshold
+    #. inclusion count last intron >= threshold
+    #. avg inclusion count inner exons >= threshold
+    #. skip count >= threshold
+- **Intron Retention**
+    #. counts meet criteria for min_retention_cov, min_retention_region and min_retetion_rel_cov
+    #. min_non_retention_count >= threshold

+- **Exon Skip**
+    #. coverage of skipped exon is >= than FACTOR * mean(pre, after)
+    #. inclusion count of first intron >= threshold
+    #. inclusion count of second intron >= threshold
+    #. skip count of exon >= threshold

+- **Alt 3/5 Prime**
+    #. coverage of diff region is at least FACTOR * coverage constant region
+    #. both alternative introns are >= threshold

+- **Mutex Exons**
+    #. coverage of first alt exon is >= than FACTOR times average of pre and after
+    #. coverage of second alt exon is >= than FACTOR times average of pre and after
+    #. both introns neighboring first alt exon are confirmed >= threshold
+    #. both introns neighboring second alt exon are confirmed >= threshold

 Event Files in TXT Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^